borgbackup/borghash/README.rst

-When a ``HashTableNT`` is saved to disk, only the non-deleted entries are persisted and when it is loaded from disk, a new hashtable and new, dense arrays are built for these keys/values.
-Thus, k/v indexes will be different!
+When a ``HashTableNT`` is saved to disk, only the non-deleted entries are persisted and when it is loaded from disk, a new hashtable and new, dense k/v arrays are built - thus, k/v indexes will be different!

 API
 ---